xiangyanfei212/RMBench-2022/README.md

 # RMBench-2022

-## Brief Intro
+## Brief Introduction

-n this work, we present RMBench, the first benchmark for robotic manipulations, which have high-dimensional continuous action and state spaces.
+In this work, we present RMBench, the first benchmark for robotic manipulations, which have high-dimensional continuous action and state spaces.
 We implement and evaluate reinforcement learning algorithms that directly use observed pixels as inputs.

+This repository is the official implementation of our paper: Y. Xiang et al., “RMBench: Benchmarking Deep Reinforcement Learning for Robotic Manipulator Control,” Oct.
+2022, doi: 10.48550/arXiv.2210.11262.

 ### RL algirithms